Chevrolet Citation: Citation II (1984-1985)

-Powertrain
+Powertrain and Dimensions

 For the all-new X-platform, GM introduced two new engines for the platform architecture.
 The Pontiac-designed 2.5L "Iron Duke" inline-4 had been introduced in 1977 for the Chevrolet Vega and the rest of the H-platform, but it underwent a series of upgrades for it to be used in a transverse-engine chassis.
 As an option, a Chevrolet-designed 2.8L V6 was developed as the first GM 60° V6 engine; an iron-block engine, the new engine family used a narrower 60° V-angle (for better balance and packaging, but not used for V6 engines with engineering commonality with V8s).

 In 1981, Chevrolet added electronic control to its emissions systems, which reduced engine output slightly.
 For 1982, the 2.5L engine received fuel injection (adopted by the high-output V6 for 1985).
 For 1983, the 2.8L high-output V6 (previously paired with the X-11) became an option for all Citations.

-Along with its use on the X platform, the Iron Duke engine and the 60° V6 engine family was widely used for a wide range of vehicles; in various forms, the V6 would remain in use in North America until 2009.